How We Fight Hunger

 - Two non-refrigerated vans

-- Foodlink is the food bank for 10 counties in western and central New York: Allegany, Genesee, Livingston, Monroe, Ontario, Orleans, Seneca, Wayne, Wyoming,Yates
+- Foodlink is the food bank for 10 counties in Western and Central New York: Allegany, Genesee, Livingston, Monroe, Ontario, Orleans, Seneca, Wayne, Wyoming and Yates.

 - Accounting and billing